TeodorVecerdi/saxion_algorithms/README.md

 # General
-Template repository for GXPEngine based projects
+Repository for the Algorithms course at Saxion